Rick-2CA/CGMM/ReadMe.md

 You should add some validation into `Start-CGMMStaging` and proper timing between the steps listed here into the process, but the example shows how the process could be simplified by using CGMM to write your migration scripts.

+AD replication impacts this process as it always has in regards to creating and editing Exchange objects.
+Take advantage of the `Domain Controller` parameter available on all functions that work with on premise Exchange.
+The `Start` and `Complete` example scripts both have the parameter available.

 ## Contributing
 The module was written to satisfy the requirements of a specific environment with the motivation of having it work in any environment.